pho-souza/PyDFNotesExtractor/README.md

 * <output>  Path to output in format selected by user.

 Flags:
     -h,  --help Show context-sensitive help.
     -v,  --version   Display current version of pydfannots.
     -ac,  --adjust-color Classify colors from annotations.
     -at,  --adjust-text  Adjust text to eliminate hyphens and linebreaks.
     -ad,  --adjust-date Adjust date to the format YYYY-MM-DD HH:mm:SS -c,  --columns   Number of columns of file.
 Default value: 1 -tol,  --tolerance   Tolerance interval for columns width in percentage of total width.
 Default is 0.1 -rg,  --reorder-group    Reorder annotations using some criteria.
     -img,  --image   Extract rectangle annotation as image.
     -ink,  --ink-annotation  Extract ink anotations as image.
     -temp,  --template   Select a jinja2 template.
 Default set to PyDFannots/templates/template_html.html.
     -il,  --intersection_level   Level of intersection between text and highlights.
 Value between 0 and 1.
 Default set to 0.1.
     -f,  --format    Format to export file.
 Default set to "".
 Support to json and csv.
     -il,  --intersection-level   Level of intersection between text and highlights.
 Value between 0 and 1.
 Default set to 0.1.
     -it,  --import-template  Local templates to be imported into program folder.
     -dt,  --delete-template Templates to be removed from templates folder.
+    -re,  --rename-template name new_name,  -rt name new_name  Change name.
     -cfg,  --config  User defined default configs.
+    -ltemp,  --list-templates List all the templates
+    -lconfig,  --list-config List the configs of the program -count,  --count-annotations Count the number of annotations.

 -ad,  -at,  -at,  -ink and -img are set True by default.
 If you want to disable some o them,  use the flags:

 Negative flags:
     -nad,  --no-adjust-date  Disable -ad flag.
     -nat,  --no-adjust-text  Disable -at flag.
     -nac,  --no-adjust-color  Disable -ac flag.
     -nink,  --no-ink-annotation  Disable -ink flag.
     -nimg,  --no-image  Disable -img flag.

 ```